Ali-Mikael/IS-course/kill-chain.md

 # Intelligence-driven Computer Network Defence
+>
-The Lockheed Martin Corporation backed paper on cyber kill chain, is an intriguing piece of paper, that provides a fundamental framework for APT (Advanced Persistent Threat) and mitigation.
+The Lockheed Martin Corporation backed paper "Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains", is an intriguing piece of paper, that provides a comprehensive framework for APT (Advanced Persistent Threat) and mitigation.
+>

 ## Down below i'm going to dissect what i read, using summarizations and bullet points, and also provide some of my own insight
 Let's dive right in!

 ### What is an APT?
-APT (Advanced Persistent Threat) = " A systematic process to target and engage an adversary to create desired effects"
+- APT (Advanced Persistent Threat) = " A systematic process to target and engage an adversary to create desired effects"
 ### By whom?
-Well resourced & trained adversaries (threat-actors), that conduct multi-year intrusion campaigns.
+- Well resourced & trained adversaries (threat-actors), that conduct multi-year intrusion campaigns.
 ### The "Kill chain"
-The US military doctrine of kill chain = find, fix, track, target, engage & asses.
+- The US military doctrine of kill chain = find, fix, track, target, engage & asses.

 **The presented cybsec kill chain model, specifically for intrusions:**
 - *Reconnaisance*